 The next day while chopping wood she notices the same red pickup coming up her driveway.
 It parks again and out steps the Cody brothers, the older Nathan (Joris Jarsky) and the loose cannon younger Samuel (Yellowstone’s Jefferson White).
 Sandra approaches the two and asks them to leave much to their chagrin.
 Later, after she discovers their truck parked a third time, she has had enough.

 Sandra meets with the acting sheriff Gus Wolf (Jeremy Bobb), the only law enforcement officer in a 300-mile jurisdiction.
 He’s reluctant to get involved saying most disputes are handled between the parties (that’s helpful).
 He does meet with the brothers and tells them to stay off Sandra’s property.
 But as you can probably guess, this does little to ease the tensions between the two sides, and soon Sandra is forced to take matters into her own hands.

 Again, all of that makes for a good setup, and Higgins utilizes everything from the performances to his setting to build a tense and at times chilling central conflict.
 There’s also the undercurrent of grief which both Higgins and Newton navigate with true genuine feeling.
 The problem comes when the movie wanders from those two narrative strengths.

 Rather than exploring these angles deeper, Higgins (who penned the script with Shaye Ogbonna) stuffs the story with a bevy of political issues.
-Patriarchy, policing, race, gender inequality in the workplace, Hurricane Katrina, animal rights – they all find their way into the narrative, yet none are given the time they need to feel necessary.
-They’re meant to be contributing to Sandra’s growing frustration and deteriorating state of mind.
+Patriarchy, policing, race, gender inequality in the workplace, Hurricane Katrina, animal rights – they all find their way into the narrative, yet none are given the time they need to feel meaningful.
+They’re meant to be contributing factors to Sandra’s growing frustration and deteriorating state of mind.
 But their superficial treatment leaves them feeling tacked on rather than important to the story.